qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 For administrators, an additional "Contents" link is shown.
 This leads to a page that shows the `meta.xml` file of the resource and the contents of each script that has been included.
 If the script is compiled to bytecode, the backend will decompile the script and present the administrator with the decompiled version of the script, for auditing purposes.

-To improve user experience, we should present a list of scripts names in the form of hyperlinks, instead of requiring the user to scroll through the entire page.
+To improve user experience, we should present a list of script names in the form of hyperlinks, instead of requiring the user to scroll through the entire page.
 Additionally, the user should be able to collapse individual scripts that have been reviewed.

 We should also make this "Contents" feature available to all users, and not just administrators.
 Only administrators would be able to access the decompilation feature.
 Since opening large zip files in memory can put unnecessary stress on our backend, we should support client-side downloading and unpacking.